Dealing with Divorce or Separation

 Binding Financial Agreements

-A binding financial agreement is an agreement between a de facto, married, or soon to be a married couple and can be made before, during, or after their relationship and sets out how your assets will be treated if your relationship breaks down.
+A binding financial agreement is an agreement between a de facto, married, or soon-to-be-married couple and can be made before, during, or after their relationship and sets out how your assets will be treated if your relationship breaks down.

 When there are children involved